Mike-Branham/PowershellMenu/README.md

   String $Key   - The optional character used to select the item without moving the "cursor" and selecting with enter.
   String $Help  - Optional text that will display in the defined help area if an item is highlighted by cursor (up/down) keys.
   ```

+The return value can be used in a switch statment to call the selected function.